oden-lang/SublimeLinter-contrib-oden/README.md

 Once you have installed and configured `oden`, you can proceed to install the SublimeLinter-contrib-oden plugin if it is not yet installed.

 ### Plugin installation

+    Note: SublimeLinter-contrib-oden is still not available at package control.
+    Installation instructions below are for future use.

 Please use [Package Control][pc] to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won’t cover that here.

 To install via Package Control, do the following: